Voices from the Industry – NKBA

 • Speakers are permitted to share their bio, website, social handles, etc., as part of the presentation.
 Additionally, they may provide literature (flyers, brochures, handouts, cards, etc.) in the back of the room for attendees to take.

 The NKBA recognizes providers of quality continuing education through its Continuing Education Unit (CEU) Program.
 NKBA-certified members look to CEU-approved presenters to update or broaden their professional knowledge and skills.
 If your session is chosen, it will be automatically approved for 0.1 or 0.15 NKBA CEU credits.
-Approval applies to KBIS 2026 only.
+Approval applies to KBIS 2027 only.
 It cannot be transferred to another venue; credits will be given toward the recorded sessions as well.
 By offering CEU credit, presenters will attract NKBA-certified members who are looking to increase their knowledge and earn CEUs to maintain their certifications.

-Additionally, if you are selected as a VFTI presenter, and hold an NKBA certification, you will earn 0.3 CEU credits per session.
+Additionally, if you are selected as a VFTI presenter and hold an NKBA certification, you will earn 0.3 CEU credits per session.

 Presenters must meet the NKBA standards for a CEU-worthy session; they must provide at least two to three learning objectives, and the session must total 60 minutes or 90 minutes.